BingU-CS457-CS557/thrift-tutorial/README.md

 ```
 ___

 *NOTE: We have small wrapper scripts, server.sh and client.sh to run the servers and clients.
-These scripts allow us to set the proper environment variables (in case of C++) and set the dependent jar library classpath (in case of Java) before running the program.*
+These scripts allow us to set the proper environment variables (in case of C++) and set the dependent jar library classpath (in case of Java) before running the program.
+You'll be expected to provide similar wrapper scripts for programming assignments.*